-Aloo Gobi Masala is a very classic Indian dish of potatoes and cauliflower, also referred to as cauliflower potato curry.
-It is a simple and comforting dish that only takes 30 minutes to prepare.
-Every household has its own way of cooking this classic, quintessential curry.
-This version of Aloo Gobi Masala is infused with ginger flavor and does not require onions or garlic.
+Aloo Gobi Masala is a classic Indian curry dish of potatoes and cauliflower, also referred to as cauliflower potato curry.
+It is a simple and comforting dish that takes only 30 minutes to prepare.
+Every household has its own way of cooking this classic, quintessential aloo gobi curry dish.
+This Aloo Gobi Masala recipe is infused with ginger flavor and is a no onion no garlic version.
 The prominent aromatic is ginger which elevates this dish to another level.

-- This hearty cauliflower potato curry is easy to make, filling, comes together quickly in only 30 minutes, and is vegan.
+- Aloo Gobi Masala is easy to make, filling, and comes together quickly in only 30 minutes, and it is vegan.

 - This is a no onion and no garlic Aloo Gobi Masala recipe for those that want to avoid these seasonings.

 - Nuts and seeds, which are nutrient dense, enhance the flavor and nutritional profile of this recipe.
 Pine nuts go well with the flavor profile of cauliflower, so I add some pine nuts along with a few other nuts.

 - Dry Red Chilies

 - Turmeric powder/Haldi